barbagroup/snake-repro/MesnardBarba-CSiE.md

 The situation is aggravated by parallel execution.
 Global operations on distributed vectors and matrices are subject to rounding errors that can accumulate to introduce uncertainty in the results.

+We are recommending more rigorous standards of evidence for computational science and engineering, but the reality is that most CFD papers are not even accompanied by a release of code and data.
+The reasons for this are varied: historical, commercial interests, academic incentives, time efficiency, etc.
+The origins of CFD in the Los Alamos Laboratory in the 1950s was secret research, and when computer code was stored in large boxes of punched cards, there was hardly a way to "share" it.
+The 1970s saw the birth of commercial CFD, when university professors and their students founded companies funded under the US government's SBIR program.
+It’s not unreasonable to speculate that the potential for commercial exploitation was a deterrent for open-source release of CFD codes for a long time.
+It is only in the last 15 years or so that open-source CFD codes have become available.
+But the CFD literature became entrenched in the habit of publishing results without making available the code that generated those results.

 --

 > ### Supplementary materials